HorizonRobotics/robo_orchard_deploy_ros2/src/robo_orchard_calibrator/README.md

 ### Calibration Method
 This calibration tool relies on manually moving the robotic arm to obtain corresponding ee_pose and aruco_marker pose pairs.
 The manual movement methods include but are not limited to ALOHA, teleoperation, drag teaching, and sending fixed points.
 Taking ALOHA as an example, you should move the master arm to make the aruco_marker appear within the camera’s field of view as specified in the config file.
 Keep the robotic arm stationary, press "r" to record a pair of points. **You need to record at least three sets of points and strive to ensure diversity in the ee_poses.** Then press "q" to obtain the calibration results.
 Here is a visualization of a sample data collection position.
+You could visualize aruco pose in real time by Rviz or Foxglove by ros2 topic `/aruco_single/result`, and you could echo actual pose by tos2 topic `/aruco_single/pose`.

 <div align="center">
   <img src="../../docs/images/calib_visulization.jpeg" alt="Calibration Visualization" width="50%"/>